-Until further notice, the following calendars will proceed entirely remotely and all parties must appear by video to the extent possible and, if unable to appear by video, by telephone.
-Individuals who are unable to appear remotely may report to Information Desk of the courthouse to obtain assistance in logging in remotely for their hearing.

-- USAO/OAG Citation Arraignment/Diversion Calendar - Mental Health Community Court - Superior Court Drug Intervention Program (Drug Court) - Arraignments and presentments will be heard in Courtroom C-10.
-Government and defense counsel and the defendant will appear in person before the court, except for defendants detained at the D.C.
-Jail who will continue to appear by video.
-Extradition hearings in fugitive cases will continue to be heard in C-10 through January 5, 2022; commencing January 12, 2022 extradition hearings will be set before the Chief Judge. - All non-detained and detained cases will proceed on the assigned Misdemeanor Community Court and Felony Calendars, which will operate both remotely and in-person, in the designated courtroom.
+- Until further notice, the following calendars will proceed entirely remotely and all parties must appear by video to the extent possible and, if unable to appear by video, by telephone.
+Individuals who are unable to appear remotely may report to the Information Desk of the courthouse to obtain assistance in logging in remotely for their hearing. - USAO/OAG Citation Arraignment/Diversion Calendar - Mental Health Community Court - Superior Court Drug Intervention Program (Drug Court) - Arraignments and presentments will be heard in Courtroom C-10.
+C-10 assigned Government counsel and CJA Stand-In counsel will appear in person.
+Specially assigned Government and defense counsel may appear remotely.
+Defendants detained at the D.C.
+Jail will continue to appear by video.
+Defendants, where a hold is not requested, will continue to appear by video.
+Defendants, where a hold is requested, will continue to appear in person so long as it is feasible.
+Extradition hearings in fugitive cases will be set before the Chief Judge. - All non-detained and detained cases will proceed on the assigned Misdemeanor Community Court and Felony Calendars, which will operate both remotely and in-person, in the designated courtroom. - All courtrooms have been configured to accommodate both in-person and remote participation, consistent with the health and safety of defendants, witnesses, victims, counsel, court personnel, jurors and other members of the public.

-- All courtrooms have been configured to accommodate both in-person and remote participation, consistent with the health and safety of defendants, witnesses, victims, counsel, court personnel, jurors and other members of the public. - Defendants on release may appear by video to the extent possible and, if unable to appear by video, by telephone, unless ordered by the court to appear in-person. - Defendants in the custody of the Department of Rehabilitation Services, the Bureau of Prisons, and the Department of Behavioral Health may continue to appear remotely, except for trial and detention and preliminary hearings. - Defendants in the custody of the Department of Corrections may continue to appear remotely in misdemeanor cases, except for trial and detention and preliminary hearings. - Defendants in the custody of the Department of Corrections will appear in person in felony cases, unless the defendant waives their presence at the hearing. - If the defendant will be appearing remotely, government and defense counsel may also appear by video. - If the defendant will be appearing in-person, government and defense counsel will also appear in-person. - Witnesses in all proceedings will appear in person, unless authorized by the Court in an individual case to testify remotely. - Pretrial Services and Court Services and Offender Supervision Agency representatives may appear in person, but are encouraged to continue to appear remotely by video, or if unable to appear by video, by telephone. - Victims of crime may appear in person, but are encouraged to continue to appear remotely by video or telephone if possible.
+- Regarding Defendants on release, Defendants in misdemeanor cases on personal recognizance ("PR") and who consent, are permitted to appear in person, by videoconference or telephone conference for pleas and sentencings.
+Defendants in felony cases on PR and who consent, are permitted to appear by videoconference for pleas. - Defendants in the custody of the Department of Rehabilitation Services, the Bureau of Prisons, and the Department of Behavioral Health may continue to appear remotely, except for trial, detention and preliminary hearings, and contested evidentiary hearings (unless consent to appear remotely when legally permissible). - Defendants in the custody of the Department of Corrections will appear in person in felony and misdemeanor cases, unless the defendant waives their presence at the hearing or the defendant consents to participate by video. - If the defendant will be appearing remotely, government and defense counsel may also appear by video. - If the defendant will be appearing in-person, government and defense counsel will also appear in-person unless permission is otherwise granted by the assigned judge. - Witnesses in all proceedings will appear in person, unless authorized by the Court in an individual case to testify remotely. - Pretrial Services and Court Services and Offender Supervision Agency representatives may appear in person, but are encouraged to continue to appear remotely by video, or if unable to appear by video, by telephone.
+Appearance by video is strongly encouraged. - Victims of crime may appear in person, but are encouraged to continue to appear remotely by video or telephone if possible.

-• Members of the public may attend in person, subject to capacity limitations, but are encouraged to continue to appear remotely by video or telephone if possible.
+• Generally, members of the public may attend hearings in person, subject to capacity limitations, but are encouraged to continue to appear remotely by video or telephone if possible.
+However, in jury trials, members of the public who wish to view the trial must appear in person.